Garvald, East Lothian: Proprietors

 Stoneypath Tower, although in the parish of Whittingehame, stands on the verge of Garvald parish, on a high perpendicular freestone cliff, below which the Papana runs.
 Stoneypath was the ancient seat of the Lyle family and their Arms still adorn the tower.
 Henry the Minstrel's Actis and Deids of Wallace mentions "Squeir Lyle" and Sir Robert Lauder of The Bass assisting Wallace in pursuit of the Earl of Dunbar in 1297.
 In a charter granted to Sir Robert Lyle of Duchale, who was created a Lord of Parliament by James II about 1446, George Lyle of Stoneypath is mentioned after the uncle of Sir Robert as one of the heirs male.
 A George Lyle of Stonypath was still in occupation in 1506.
 Stoneypath eventually passed to the Douglas of Whittinghame family.
 Ruinous for the last two centuries, Stoneypath was completely restored/rebuilt at the beginning of the 21st century and is once again a residence.

 The Lauder of The Bass family also long held the superiority of 364 acres (14 husbandlands) at Garvald.
 In 1495, at Edinburgh, Robert Lawder was granted Sasine of the superiority of Stenton, Garvald, and The Bass.
 Acta Dominorum Concilii records a dispute in 1501 between Jonet, prioress of the Convent of Haddington, and Sir Robert Lauder of The Bass, knight, regarding the lands and chapellany of Garvald.
 At Edinburgh on the 29 April 1519, his son, also Robert Lauder of The Bass (d.
 June 1576), was granted Sasine of a long list of superiorities following the death of his father, amongst which was "the lands of Garvald", which he eventually gave a feu of to his son, Patrick Lauder of Garvald (d. before April 1588).
 Both father and son took part in the Battle of Langside in support of Mary, Queen of Scots.
 The last Lauder laird of The Bass, George (b.1597), appears to have parted with this property about 1640.

 In 1890 the proprietors in Garvald parish were: the Marquess of Tweeddale, the Earl of Wemyss, Arthur James Balfour of Whittingehame, Walter W Gray of Nunraw, and Robert Edgar of Linplum & Bara.

+In 1967 the Rosslyn Stud moved to Garvald Grange where Margaret Runcie bred prize-winning ponies.